Back to main page

 The CodeWarrior IDE is an industrial grade program that lets you examine memory and registers, change memory and registers, erase flash, and download programs.
 The most valuable feature is that it supports breakpoints and source level debugging in assembly and C languages.
 The standard version of the CodeWarrior costs thousands of dollars, but the special edition of the CW is free.
 The limitation of the special edition is that your program code size cannot exceed 32K in flash memory which is still large enough for most educational applications.

-The most common mistake that a user makes while trying to program flash memory is to FLOAD an s1 file into flash memory.
+An S29 file is only used by a BDM pod to program flash memory.
+The most common mistake that a user makes while trying to program flash memory using a BDM pod is to FLOAD an s19 file into flash memory.

 Srccvt -m c0000 fffff 32 -of f0000 -o test_DF12P.s29 test_DF12P.s19